 About TVA Architecture

-Since 1984 when Design Principal Robert L. Thompson, a Fellow of the American Institute of Architects (FAIA), founded the firm, TVA’s studio has created with a passion for Modernist style.
+TVA’s studio has exuded a passion for the modernist style since design principal Robert L. Thompson, a Fellow of the American Institute of Architects (FAIA), founded the firm in 1984.
 TVA Architecture’s culture is marked by award-winning design and the excellence of its employees.
-With a grand tally of 43 awards from AIA National and Regional, it is no surprise that they have also received Local Design Awards for Excellence, a GSA National Design Honor Award for Sustainability/Adaptive Reuse, two Governor’s Livability Awards, a BOMA International Campus of the Year Award, and a Custom Home Magazine’s Grand Design Award.
+With a grand tally of 43 awards from AIA National and Regional chapters, it is no surprise that they have also received Local Design Awards for Excellence, a GSA National Design Honor Award for Sustainability/Adaptive Reuse, two Governor’s Livability Awards, a BOMA International Campus of the Year Award, and a Custom Home Magazine’s Grand Design Award.
 Principals of TVA include Bob Thompson, Mandy Butler, Tim Wybenga, and Pam Saftler.

 TVA has done a lot of cool office work for localized companies like Laika Studios, Umpqua Bank, and DigiMarc.
-Perhaps we could focus on the grandiose work they have done creating space for Nike, but instead let’s take a look at what Portland Business Journal recently released as a press story about Banfield Corporate Headquarters.
-Yes, these offices were created by TVA and are not only awesome looking, but they are also Leadership in Energy and Environmental Design (LEED) Platinum certified.
-The three office blocks comprise 230k square feet of office space for this growing veterinary practice.
+Perhaps we could focus on the grandiose work they have done creating space for Nike, but let’s take a look instead at what Portland Business Journal recently released as a press story about Banfield Corporate Headquarters.
+Yes, these offices were created by TVA and are not only awesome looking but also Leadership in Energy and Environmental Design (LEED) Platinum certified.
+The three office blocks comprise 230,000 square feet of office space for this growing veterinary practice.
 Pet lovers rejoice, those caring for your furry friends are now working in style.
 The large atrium of the office headquarters looks out to a center courtyard.
-Floor-to-ceiling windows bring in light — making the most of Portland’s often grey skies.
+Floor-to-ceiling windows bring in light, making the most of Portland’s often grey skies.

 ZGF Architects LLP